Western NY death toll rises to 27 from cold, storm chaos

 BUFFALO, N.Y.
-(AP) — The death toll from a pre-Christmas blizzard that paralyzed the Buffalo area and much of the country has risen to 27 in western New York authorities said Monday as the region dug out from one of the worst weather-related disasters in its history.
+(AP) — The death toll from a Buffalo-area blizzard rose to 27 in western New York, authorities said Monday as the region reeled from one of the worst weather-related disasters in its history.
+Much of the rest of the United States was hit by ferocious winter conditions.

-The dead have been found in their cars, homes and in snowbanks.
+The dead around Buffalo were found in their cars, homes and in snowbanks.
 Some died while shoveling snow.
-The storm that walloped much of the country is now blamed for at least 48 deaths nationwide, with rescue and recovery efforts continuing Monday.
+The storm that walloped much of the country is now blamed for at least 49 deaths nationwide, with rescue and recovery efforts continuing Monday.

+Erie County Executive Mark Poloncarz described the blizzard as “the worst storm probably in our lifetime” and warned there may be more dead.
+Some people, he noted, were stranded in their cars for more than two days.

+“It’s just a horrible situation that we can see sort of the light at the end of the tunnel.
+But this is not the end yet,” he said Monday.

 Extreme weather stretched from the Great Lakes near Canada to the Rio Grande along the border with Mexico.
 About 60% of the U.S. population faced some sort of winter weather advisory or warning, and temperatures plummeted drastically below normal from east of the Rocky Mountains to the Appalachians.

-The National Weather Service said Sunday the frigid arctic air “enveloping much of the eastern half of the U.S." will move away slowly.

-Buffalo saw hurricane-force winds and snow causing whiteout conditions that paralyzed emergency response efforts.
+Relief is coming this week, though, with forecasts calling for temperatures to slowly rise, said Ashton Robinson Cook, a meteorologist with the National Weather Service.

+"Nothing like what we had last week," said said adding that the bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — has weakened.
+It developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday and she implored people Sunday to respect an ongoing driving ban in the region.
-The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 43 inches (1.1 meters) at 7 a.m.
-Sunday.
+New York Gov. Kathy Hochul said almost every fire truck in Buffalo was stranded Saturday and she implored people Sunday to respect an ongoing driving ban in the region.
+The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 49.2 inches (1.25 meters) at 10 a.m.
+Monday.
 Officials said the airport would be shut through Tuesday morning.

-With snow swirling down untouched and impassable streets, forecasters warned an additional 1 to 2 feet (30 to 60 centimeters) of snow was possible in some areas through early Monday morning amid wind gusts of 40 mph (64 kph).
-Police said Sunday evening that there were two “isolated” instances of looting during the storm.

 Freezing conditions and power outages had Buffalonians scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.

-Storm-related deaths were reported all over the country, from six motorists killed in crashes in Missouri, Kansas and Kentucky to a woman who fell through Wisconsin river ice.
+Storm-related deaths were reported all over the country, from six motorists killed in crashes in Missouri, Kansas and Kentucky to a woman who fell through Wisconsin river ice and a deadly Kansas homeless camp fire.

+Victor Gensini, a meteorology professor at Northern Illinois University, likened a single weather event to an “at-bat” and the climate as your “batting average.”

+“It’s hard to say,” Serreze said.
+“But are the dice a little bit loaded now?
+Absolutely.”

 Bleiberg reported from Dallas.
-Associated Press journalist Mike Schneider in Orlando, Florida; Stefanie Dazio in Los Angeles; Jonathan Mattise in Charleston, West Virginia; Ron Todt in Philadelphia; John Raby in Charleston, West Virginia; Marc Levy in Harrisburg, Pennsylvania; Jeff Martin in Atlanta; and Wilson Ring in Stowe, Vermont, contributed to this report.
+Associated Press journalist Jake Bleiberg in Dallas; Mike Schneider in Orlando, Florida; Stefanie Dazio in Los Angeles; Jonathan Mattise in Charleston, West Virginia; Ron Todt in Philadelphia; John Raby in Charleston, West Virginia; Marc Levy in Harrisburg, Pennsylvania; Jeff Martin in Atlanta; and Wilson Ring in Stowe, Vermont, contributed to this report.

 Credit: Delia Thompson